allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Refuse to work on the decided option.
     * Make decisions that would affect another team without first notifying them.
     * Refuse to actively participate in group discussions or breakout rooms.
+    * Deploy any kind of decision that's against codes of ethic

 ### Postmortems

 Postmortems are great ways of looking at and analyzing the performance of